Thomas Cochrane, 11th Earl of Dundonald

-Thomas Barnes Cochrane, 11th Earl of Dundonald (14 April 1814 – 15 January 1885) was a Scottish nobleman.
+Captain Thomas Barnes Cochrane, 11th Earl of Dundonald (14 April 1814 – 15 January 1885) was a British Army officer and politician.
 He was son of the radical politician and sailor Thomas Cochrane, 10th Earl of Dundonald.
 As a child he accompanied his father to Chile as a stowaway on the Chilean frigate O'Higgins (1816).
 In February 1819 the O'Higgins attempted to raid the city of Callao, but was repelled by the coastal fortresses.
 Thomas Cochrane 11th was almost hit by a cannonball, which instead killed a sailor next to him.

-Cochrane joined the British Army and eventually gained the rank of Captain.
+Cochrane joined the British army and eventually rose to the rank of captain.
 On 31 October 1860, he succeeded his father as the 11th Earl of Dundonald.
-Between 1879 and 1885, he was a Representative Peer of Scotland.
+Between 1879 and 1885, he was a Scottish representative peer.

+Thomas's eldest son, Douglas Cochrane learnt of his father's death when he was serving at the Desert March and the Relief of Khartoum.

 Marriage and children

 Cochrane married, at the British Embassy in Paris on 1 December 1847, Louisa Harriet MacKinnon, daughter of William Alexander Mackinnon, MP, of Mackinnon.
 The Dowager Countess of Dundonald (as she was known after her husband's death) died 24 February 1902 in her 83rd year.
 They had seven children: